saki-osive/4033-DevOpsAndBlockchainAdministration/lab-3/README.md

 ![Image 30](images/30.png "Image 30")

-Delete the created file from Ansible with playbook:
+Create a new playbook to delete the file you created previously.
+Submit screenshots for the playbook run and screenshots that the file has been deleted from both nodes
 -----------------------------------------------------

 ![Image 31](images/31.png "Image 31")

 ![Image 32](images/32.png "Image 32")

-Create a yaml playbook to apply changes only for the test group:
+Create a new playbook for test group and demonstrate using the playbook output that you have updated only the test node
 -----------------------------------------------------------------